alyagabsi/inventory-prediction/README.md

 # Inventory Ordering Predictions <br>
-Building a model help a local market predict how much to order from suppliers. <br>
+Building a model to help a local market predict how much to order from suppliers to satisfy their demand. <br>

 The methodology includes two parts: <br>
 (1).
 Demand Forecasting models (for each product) <br>